MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity.md

 # Azure authentication with Java and Azure Identity

 This article provides an overview of the Java Azure Identity library, which provides Azure Active Directory token authentication support across the Azure SDK for Java.
-It provides a set of TokenCredential implementations which can be used to construct Azure SDK clients which support AAD token authentication.
+This library provides a set of TokenCredential implementations that you can use to construct Azure SDK clients that support AAD token authentication.

 The Azure Identity library currently supports: